loganek/chromietabs/README.md

 ## Documentation
 Documentation for the latest version of the library can be found here: [master documentation](https://loganek.github.io/chromietabs/master/index.html).
-Documentation for all available releases can be found herer: [documentation](https://loganek.github.io/chromietabs/index.html).
+Documentation for all available releases can be found here: [documentation](https://loganek.github.io/chromietabs/index.html).

 ## Contributing